DiamondLightSource/blueapi/docs/developer/explanations/type_validators.rst

     }

 ``andor`` and ``pilatus`` should be looked up and replaced with Ophyd objects.
-Before pydantic, blueapi used apischema, which had an ideal feature for this called conversions.

 Solution
 --------

+Before pydantic, blueapi used apischema_, which had an ideal feature for this called conversions_.
 Currently in the utils module of a blueapi is a similar feature called type validators.

 They enable the ``BlueskyContext`` to dynamically generate pydantic models, like above, that look